onemargaro/ios-dblclick/README.md

 ## Installation

-Get source file using bower or simply download it from Github.
+Get source file using npm or simply download it from Github.

 ```
-bower install --save ios-dblclick
+npm install --save ios-dblclick
 ```

 Include `ios-dblclick.js` in your `index.html` file.